ODP for Rookies (FAQ's)

 What is Regional Camp?

-US Youth Soccer is divided into four regions, each which offers a regional camp for state association ODP teams in each eligible age group.
+US Youth Soccer is divided into four regions, each region offers a regional camp for state association ODP teams in each eligible age group.
 The camps are designed to provide high level competition and training for participating players.
 During this training and competition, players who are capable of performing at a higher level of play are identified for possible national team camp, pool, or team participation.

 Can we get a list of players going to camp?